 But don't just take my word for it.
-Listen to what my new friend Beth Fredricks from Colorado has to say about this powerful spiritual weapon.
+Listen to what my new friend Beth Fredrick from Colorado has to say about this powerful spiritual weapon.

 Beth is in the middle under the "L" of Blessing.
 Other lovely gals are from The Ladies of the Tea Bible Study.

-TFC--- Do you think employing the BZ as a spiritual weapon has made you feel safer and more free?
+TFC--- Do you think employing the BZ as a spiritual weapon has made you feel safer and freer?
 Or even more in control?

 BF---I usually pray a blessing for someone's deliverance and for the right resources to help them.
 This allows me to say less and not get involved directly with strangers.
 Older women, like me, who get involved with strangers could end up on milk cartons for missing people.
-Highly unlikely, but maybe....LOL!
+Highly unlikely, but maybe...LOL!
 It is freeing to bless someone because they are made in the image of God and a son/daughter/brother/sister/cousin or friend.
-The point is, however, to bless that person made in the image of the Almighty, and to pray for them.
+However, the point is to bless that person made in the Almighty's image and to pray for them.

 TFC--- What would you say to others who are thinking of using the Blessing Zapper as a daily spiritual weapon in these times?